ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/inference.md

 layout: "learningpathall"
 ---

-The inference process involves using a trained model to make predictions on new, unseen data.
-It typically follows these steps:
+You can use a trained model to make predictions on new, unseen data.
+This is called the inference process, and it typically follows these steps:

-1. **Load the Trained Model**: the model, along with its learned parameters - weights and biases - is loaded from a saved file.
+1. **Load the Trained Model**: firstly, you load the model with its learned weights and biases, the parameters, from a saved file.
-2. **Prepare the Input Data**: the input data is pre-processed in the same way as during training, for example, normalization and tensor conversion, to ensure compatibility with the model.
+2. **Prepare the Input Data**: next, the input data is pre-processed in the same way as during training, for example, normalization and tensor conversion, to ensure compatibility with the model.
-3. **Make Predictions**: the pre-processed data is fed into the model, which computes the output based on its trained parameters.
+3. **Make Predictions**: then the pre-processed data is fed into the model, which computes the output based on its trained parameters.
 The output is often a probability distribution over possible classes.
-4. **Interpret the Results**: the predicted class is usually the one with the highest probability.
-The results can then be used for further analysis or decision-making.
+4. **Interpret the Results**: finally, you can interpret the results.
+The predicted class is usually the one with the highest probability.
+You can then use the results for further analysis or decision-making.

 This process allows the model to generalize its learned knowledge to make accurate predictions on new data.

 # Running inference in PyTorch

-You can inference in PyTorch using the previously saved model.
-To display results, you can use matplotlib.
+You can run inference in PyTorch using the previously-saved model.
+You can then use matplotlib to display the results.

 Start by installing matplotlib package: